mcshaz/esm-date-input-polyfill/README.md

 ### Features
 Given the lifecycle of browsers which do not natively support date-inputs, there no plans to add the features below, however if this project were to have a roadmap:
 - placeholder currently uses english characters e.g. `dd/mm/yyyy`.
 This should clearly be language specific.
-- support min &amp; max properties and attributes by greying out and preventing click on invalid dates.
-Add `setCustomValidity` if manually typed date is outside valid range.
-- potentially append a sibling input[type=hidden] with the original date-picker name, and append the original date-input id & name with something. this way data going to the server _without ajax_ i.e. simple form submit etc. will be in the `yyyy-mm-dd` form regardless of whether the browser supports date-inputs or not.
-The same would apply for the original `value` attribute.
 - separate out language files and dynamically retrieve only the 1 language file required.

 ## Thanks